-Finally, write a short, one paragraph summary of the most important points of the essay.
+Finally, write a short, one-paragraph summary of the most important points of the essay.

 Hitler knew he wanted to “free” Germany from its Jews, including its Jewish scientists.
 However, he probably never imagined the far-reaching implications of that decision.
 It led to the United States getting the atomic bomb, and eventually to the nuclear arms race.

 This law led to many brilliant scientists losing their university jobs.
 Many also realized that as Jews they were unwelcome and possibly at risk in Germany.
 Some left immediately for university positions in Great Britain or the U.S. others followed as they realized their danger.
-And as the Nazis invaded much of Europe.
+And as Germany invaded much of Europe.

 Many of them had been working to understand the atom.
 They realized its terrible power if used for destruction—and knew that German scientists were also working on atomic fission.
 The thought that the Germans might develope an atomic bomb moved several of them, including Albert Einstein, to send a letter to the American president.
 They proposed the U.S. government should start urgent research to make a usable bomb before the Germans could.

 After some time, the government agreed.
 It started a massive secret program they called the Manhattan Project.
 Thousands of American and British scientists worked on it.
 They were led by Robert Oppenheimer, an American of Jewish background who had studied physics in Germany in the 1920s.
 Nearly 30 top Jewish scientists who had fled German-controlled (or Fascist) Europe ended up there too, as well as many jewish-American scientists who also hated the ideology Hitler introduced and would do anything they could to opose it.